robin-ede/trial-library-rag/README.md

 ## Design Decisions

 -   **OpenRouter**: Used as the LLM provider to access models like `gpt-4o-mini` and `qwen/qwen3-embedding-8b` in an OpenAI-compatible way.
--   **ChromaDB**: Chosen for its simplicity, local persistence, and ease of integration with LangChain.
+-   **Milvus**: Chosen for its robustness, scalability, and ability to run locally via Milvus Lite (embedded).
--   **Chunking Strategy**: **Markdown-Aware Splitting**.
-We use `MarkdownHeaderTextSplitter` to respect document structure (headers), followed by `RecursiveCharacterTextSplitter` for inner content.
-This preserves tables and semantic sections better than naive splitting, **at the cost of losing page number boundaries**.
+-   **Chunking Strategy**: **HybridChunker** from Docling.
+Uses tokenization-aware chunking that respects document structure, token limits, and semantic boundaries for optimal retrieval performance.
 -   **Strict Prompting**: The system prompt is designed to be strict about using only the provided context and citing sources (document name) to minimize hallucinations, which is critical in healthcare.
 -   **Evaluation**: Uses curated question-answer pairs with known ground truth for reliable measurement.
 Includes both Ragas metrics (faithfulness, answer relevancy, context precision) and custom domain-specific metrics (citation accuracy, retrieval recall).
 -   **Advanced Retrieval**: Implemented using a pipeline of **Hybrid Search** (BM25 + Vector) and **Multi-Query Expansion** (for improved recall).